SolidWallOfCode/libswoc/doc/code/Vectray.en.rst

 Allocator
 =========

-Generally this should be defaulted, but is provided so a polymorphic memory resource based allocator can be used when needed.
+Generally this should be defaulted, but is exposed so a polymorphic memory resource based allocator can be used when needed.